|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Vought.
 Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 02178.
 Disassembled and shipped overseas to the South Pacific.

-Assigned to the United States Marine Corps (USMC), 1st Marine Air Wing (MAW-1), Marine Air Group 11 (MAG-11), Marine Fighting Squadron 124 "Whistling Death/Wild Aces".
+Assigned to the United States Marine Corps (USMC), 1st Marine Air Wing (MAW-1), Marine Air Group 11 (MAG-11), Marine Fighting Squadron 124 "Whistling Death/Wild Aces" VMF-124.
 No known nickname or nose art.

-On May 13, 1943 one of fifteen F4U Corsairs that took off from Fighter 1 on Guadalcanal at 12:10pm piloted by Major William Gise leading a scramble to intercept incoming Japanese aircraft.
+On May 13, 1943 one of fifteen F4U Corsairs that took off from Fighter 1 on Guadalcanal at 12:10pm piloted by Major William E. Gise leading a scramble to intercept incoming Japanese aircraft.
 Over the Russell Islands, engaged in a dog fight with A6M2 Zeros from 204 Kokutai.
 When this aircraft failed to return, Gise was officially listed as Missing In Action (MIA).

 Later that afternoon, a search mission was conducted to search for Major Gise, without result.